 Aaron Hagey-MacKay is a freelance copywriter and former editor for The Beaverton, which is like The Onion, but Canadian.
 He’s also an award winning sketch comedian and contributing author to the Canadaland Guide To Canada, and Won’t Get Fooled Again: A Graphic Guide To Fake News.

 Aaron’s main goal with the Climate Ad Project is to create compelling concepts and copy to spur action and raise awareness, whether that’s through primal emotions or sardonic humour.

 In between bouts of severe climate anxiety, Aaron hosts The Gigawut, a fledgling YouTube channel dedicated to trying to answer the big environmental questions, like “is it still okay to have kids?”

 Harold Moss is founder of design and production studio FlickerLab, where he has created or worked on a huge range of documentary films, political and social issue ad campaigns, educational series and platforms, as well as commercial work, for global agencies, foundations, brands, and non-profits.
 He has been working on climate related education and communication for the past 10 years, and will be focused on building a sustainable and high quality production pipeline for the Climate Ad Project.

 I’m a Swiss Army Knife of digital content creation with an emphasis on 3d animation.
 I’ve spent the last 20 years in computer graphics research, cartoons, feature film visual effects, live events, and virtual reality.

 I also have a deep appreciation for wild spaces.
-From deep in the redwood forests of the west coast to the Himalayas to the coral reefs where I recognized the urgency for preserving our planet.
-I’m here to blend my experience in content creation with my passion for saving our biosphere.
+From the redwood forests of the west coast to the Himalayas to the coral reefs where I recognized the urgency for preserving our planet.
+I’m here to blend my experience in content creation with my passion for protecting our biosphere.